Updated March 28, 2021

 Yes, I realize magic mushrooms are currently illegal.
 This is capitalist bullshit (after all, antidepressants have been predicted to become a nearly 16 billion-dollar industry by 2023, and that was BEFORE the coronavirus).
 In the meantime, while I can’t know your particular situation, I wish you luck in finding a safe supply).

-IMPORTANT NOTE: Psilocybin is not recommended for people under the age of 25 (and do not take it if you are pregnant), as it affects parts of the brain (the default mode network) that are not fully developed until a person’s mid-twenties to early-thirties.
+IMPORTANT NOTE: Psilocybin is not recommended for people under the age of 25 (and I do not recommend taking it if you are pregnant—due to a lack of study, there is no evidence as to whether it is safe (or unsafe) to do so), as it affects parts of the brain (the default mode network) that are not fully developed until a person’s mid-twenties to early-thirties.
 As well, psilocybin binds to serotonin receptors, and so if you are currently taking other medications that affect serotonin (e.g. SSRIS), there is the possibility of interactions and it is a good idea to consult your doctor before trying magic mushrooms for the first time—it might also be a good idea to try to wean off or stop taking other psychiatric medication before trying psilocybin mushrooms, if it is safe for you to do so.
 Finally, if you are hoping to use psilocybin to treat mental illness, I also recommend working with a therapist or other mental-health professional for optimal results.
 It is also worth noting that psilocybin binds to serotonin receptors, and thus works on the serotonergic system in a functionally different way than selective serotonin re-uptake inhibitors (SSRIs), which researchers speculate may be why they seem to be more effective (and have fewer negative side effects) than the popular pharmaceutical drugs.

 The effects of psilocybin begin roughly half an hour after consumption, and last around 4-6 hours.
 Drinking a larger dose over several hours is a good way of becoming high slower (the visual hallucinations can be overwhelming, especially if you are new to psychedelics) and to have longer-lasting effects.